tammergalal/katacoda-scenarios/modern-observability-in-practice/step5.md

   image: "ddtraining/ecommerce-frontend:latest"
 ```

 With that, we can spin up our project.
 Let's see if there's anything else going on.
+Click back over to our original terminal where our application is currently running and dumping logs and stop it with `ctrl + C`.
+Next run:

+`POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres  docker-compose -f docker-compose-broken-instrumented.yml up`{{execute}}

+This will spin up our application using the changes made to the `yml` file.